-Whether you’re a green-fingered guru or a complete nature novice, take a trip to one of Gloucestershire’s many green spaces and pick up some top tips, taking the opportunity to enjoy the great outdoors across the county.
+Whether you’re a green-fingered guru or a complete nature novice, head to one of Gloucestershire’s many green spaces and pick up some top tips, taking the opportunity to enjoy the great outdoors across the county.

-From perfectly-mowed lawns and flowers galore to wild walks and magical meadows, SoGlos has plucked 12 glorious Gloucestershire gardens for you to explore in this hot list.
+From perfectly-mowed lawns with flowers galore, to wild walks and magical meadows, SoGlos has plucked 12 glorious Gloucestershire gardens for you to explore in this hot list.

 Steeped in history and boasting royal connections, Sudeley Castle and Gardens in Winchcombe benefits from an abundance of flowers throughout the seasons.
-Most famous are the 70 different varieties of roses in the Queen’s Garden, so named because Queen Katherine Parr, who is buried at Sudeley, Queen Anne Boleyn, Lady Jane Grey and Queen Elizabeth I have all walked there.
+Most famous are the 70 different varieties of roses in the Queens’ Garden – so named because Katherine Parr, who is buried at Sudeley, as well as Anne Boleyn, Lady Jane Grey and Queen Elizabeth I, have all walked there.

-Offering follies, statues, water features and creative planting, Painswick Rococo Garden is the perfect place to see seasonal flowers, with daffodils and fruit blossoms in spring; tulips and heritage roses in summer; while September and October are perfect for soaking up the splendour of the autumn colours.
+Offering follies, statues, water features and creative planting, Painswick Rococo Garden is the perfect place to see seasonal flowers, with daffodils and fruit blossoms in spring and tulips and heritage roses in summer, while September and October are perfect for soaking up the splendour of the autumn colours.

-The private residence of The Prince of Wales, The Royal Gardens at Highgrove offer an inspiring and beautiful setting for guests to pick up inspiration, with the pre-booked tours taking guests through an abundance of Britain’s most beautiful flora and fauna.
+Within the private residence of the Prince of Wales, the Royal Gardens at Highgrove offer a stunning setting for guests to pick up gardening inspiration, with pre-booked tours taking visitors through an abundance of Britain’s most beautiful flora and fauna.

 Said to be the only restored Dutch-style water garden in the country, visitors can expect to find a place of elegance and calm, with straight canals, clipped hedges, working 17th-century vegetable plots and old-fashioned orchards at Westbury Court Gardens in Westbury-on-Severn.

 Offering a charming hillside garden, Owlpen Manor encompasses magnificent yew topiary, old roses and box parterres, with the chance for guests to take a circular walk around the early Georgian mill pond and lake, fed by seven springs.